 “One minute?”
 The question sounded as if she’d just tasted a turd.
 “You’ve got some balls, man.
 Where do you even get off being mad?
 I never lied to you, never misled you.
-The only reason you thought I looked different was because you’d been conning me the entire time, you and your asshole friend.
+The only reason you thought I looked different was that you’d been conning me the entire time, you and your asshole friend.
 And the only reason I sent him fake pics was because I never had any intentions of meeting him.
 He’s a weasel.
 You were different, though, or so I thought.”

 She was right, and I begrudgingly admitted as much.
 Then things fell quiet between us.
 The only sounds were those of my pen tapping against the legal pad.
 Tap, tap, tap.